blueforceNL/yarafilter/README.md

 # yarafilter
-Filter and deduplicate your yar file collection
+Filter and deduplicate your .yar file collection.

 # Installation: